isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

     In this issue:

-  * A refresh of the Dynamic Media Classic user interface.
+  * A refresh of the Adobe Dynamic Media Classic user interface.
   * Powerful new security features.
   * How Adobe is preparing so you have a successful holiday season.
   * Share the newsletter with your colleagues to build team expertise.